thiagomajesk/genesis/README.md

 ```

 > The example above will simulate a scenario where a thousand objects receives a single event every 10 milliseconds during the period of 10 seconds.

+We also have a demo script that you can run to quickly see the library in action, execute it with `elixir demo.exs` and then open your browser at: `http://localhost:4000` (LiveDashboard is also available at `/dashboard`).

 ## Special Thanks ❤️